For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 10.4 The Recipient may request an extension to the final reporting due date.
 Requests shall be lodged with Te Pou at least fourteen working days before the due date of the final report.
 The Recipient shall provide the reason for the extension request along with the proposed new reporting date.
 Te Pou will consider requests on a case by case basis and provide the outcome of the decision within seven working days of the request.

-10.5 If, on reviewing the final report, Te Pou determines in its absolute discretion that the project has not been completed, or one or more Participants have not satisfactorily completed the learning activity, then Te Pou may require the grant paid to the Recipient for the uncompleted part of the project, or attendance of those Participant(s) at the learning activity, to be refunded to Te Pou on a pro-rata basis.
+10.5 If, on reviewing the final report, Te Pou determines in its absolute discretion that the learning activity or project has not been completed, or one or more Participants have not satisfactorily completed the learning activity, then Te Pou may require the grant paid to the Recipient for the uncompleted part of the project, or attendance of those Participant(s) at the learning activity, to be refunded to Te Pou on a pro rata basis.

 10.7 Any repayment required under these terms shall be made by the Recipient to Te Pou immediately upon request.